AngusBlomley/Meetly/README.md

 NEXT_PUBLIC_GOOGLE_MAPS_API_KEY=your_google_maps_api_key

 4. Run the development server using `npm run dev`.
-5. Run the development CORS proxy server by opening a second terminal and entering the following two commands:

- cd my-cors-proxy
- node index.js

-6. Open your browser and navigate to `http://localhost:3000`.
+5. Open your browser and navigate to `http://localhost:3000`.

 Start planning your meetups with React Meetly!